srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 In the next steps, we will walk through the automation logic how to make sure your OS build numbers are updated automatically in your policies.

 ### Automation philosophy
-The main idea of this automation is that compliance policies and device platform restriction policies with buildnumbers are updated with the n -1 and n -2 build numbers based on your devices inventory.
+The main idea of this automation is that the policies with build numbers are updated with the n -1 and n -2 build numbers based on your devices inventory.
-The most ideal scenario is to fetch buildnumbers from the internet directly from the vendors.
+The most ideal scenario is to fetch build numbers from the internet directly from the vendors.
 That will be the next step in a other blog.

-That means that the automation task searches for all OS platform types, and per type the n -1 latests build calculates.
+That means that the automation task searches for all OS platform types, and per type the n -1 latest's build calculates.
 The reason why n -1 is because of the most update strategies do not update all devices at once.
 When updating policies based on the latest OS build, only the first ring is compliant.

 {{< notice "note" >}}
 This automation task only works when having your update proces in place.
 That means you have configured your update strategy in Intune.